A Girls’ Getaway to the North Carolina High Country

 Please exercise caution and obey all rules and warnings posted near waterfalls.

 Since this is a girls’ getaway, a post-waterfall stop at Linville Falls Winery seems like the perfect way to catch your breath and support a family-owned, 60-acre farm specializing in Cabernet Sauvignon and Riesling.
-Afterward, check in to your private “A Heavenly Getaway” cabin before going to dinner at Blind Squirrel Brewery and restaurant.
+Afterward, head to dinner at Blind Squirrel Brewery and restaurant.

 Sure, the beer garden setting and tasty craft beers are reason enough to come here, but what vacation would be complete without a true gastronomic splurge?
 Blind Squirrel delivers with a Lots O’ Tots appetizer menu, featuring five versions of its little potato kegs loaded with enough toppings to make each choice meal-worthy.
 Go international with the Opa Tots, smothered with feta, Greek dressing, black olives and tomatoes, or try to sink the Totanic, with beer cheese, bacon, chili and ranch.
 Thank goodness for all that hiking.